mattermost/docs/source/process/training.rst

 **Before meeting:**

-1. (Chair) Schedules a kick-off call with co-chairs, scheduled for two weeks prior to the training session.
+1. (Chair) Schedules a kick-off call with co-chairs two weeks prior to the training session.
 Purpose is to review expectations and plans for the session, as well as answer any questions.

 2. (Co-Chairs) Prepares slides and other reference material for the session.
 Must be shared with Chair at least 48 hours ahead of the session.